 Bradycardia is an abnormally slow heart rate.
-In adults, it is defined as a heart rate of less than 60 beats per minute.
-Different types of bradycardia are collectively referred to as bradyarrhythmias.
-They include:
+In adults, it is a heart rate of less than 50 to 60 beats per minute.

 Anatomy of the Heart